top of page

 The end goal of therapeutic parenting is that the child feels safe enough to self-regulate emotions and trust themselves and others, leading to prosocial behaviors and healthy relationships.

 For many traumatized kids, therapeutic parenting is effective.
 I will never claim that my husband and I are perfect therapeutic parenting parents, but it is working well for two out of three adopted children in our home.
-Yet, those two children didn’t fall toward the severe end of the spectrum for reactive attachment disorder.
+Yet, those two children didn’t fall toward the severe end of the spectrum for developmental trauma/reactive attachment disorder.
 That is the difference.

 It wasn’t until years into our foster/adoption journey that a therapist uttered the words reactive attachment disorder, simultaneously blowing apart my paradigm of parenting trauma, and making sense of my lived experience.